Michele Pritchard, PhD

 Assistant Professor, Case Western Reserve University, 2012

-Liver disease, inflammation, wound-healing response, hepatic fibrosis, hepatic stellate cell biology, congenital hepatic fibrosis/ARPKD, alcohol
+Liver disease, hyaluronan, inflammation, wound-healing response, fibrosis, hepatic stellate cells, congenital hepatic fibrosis/ARPKD, alcohol, ovary, kidney

 Hyaluronan (HA), an extracellular matrix glycosaminoglycan, is increased in the plasma of patients with liver disease; HA plasma concentration directly correlates with liver disease severity.
 HA has different biological functions based on molecular mass; low molecular mass HA promotes inflammation and angiogenesis while high molecular mass HA promotes tissue homeostasis.
 While much research is devoted to understanding the roles of HA in inflammation and fibrosis in the skin, lung and intestine, little is known about the role of HA in the liver.